 “When you interrupt me like that I feel disrespected personally and professionally because I’ve worked really hard to get where I am and my opinions matter, as do yours.”
 Or “When you call me a baby in front of other people, I feel embarrassed and angry because it reminds me of when I was named-called as a child.”

 It’s amazing how simple this is, but watch who says this.
 Very few people.
 Notice that those who do say this tend to be savvycommunicators to whom people listen.
 And when you’re dealing with powerful communicators, sometimes you have to strip a message down to its basics, as this technique does, and when you do, people tend to hear you.
 You’re not speaking with anger or blame.
 You’re speaking with your feelings.
 People will hear what you are saying because you’re saying nothing that causes them to raise their defenses.
 With their defenses down people hear much better.

 By the way, the hamburger is also used as a Power phrase to replace the Danger phrases “You make me___” and “That makes me___” and “It makes me___.”
 Remember those are Danger phrases.
 When you are about to say something such as, “You really make me angry when you say that,” instead try something such as, “When you say things like that I feel angry because I love you, and don’t say hurtful things like that to you.”
+Now THAT is empowering communication!
 Never say, “You make me___” or, “That makes me___” EVER.
 It’s not true, and it’s really dis-empowering.